 Are you open to either preregistration or Registered Reports to gain early access to the GFS data?
 Do you want to contribute to a better understanding of how these two approaches comparatively impact the publication process and research outcomes?
 Consider joining the first randomized trial of preregistration and Registered Reports!

-The data will be publicly released without preregistration in February 2025.
+The Wave 1 data will be publicly released without preregistration in Spring 2026.
 After public release, there will be no restrictions on use with the exception of sensitive data which will continue to require ethical approval (e.g. an Institutional Review Board (IRB)) approval prior to data access.
 You are still welcome and encouraged to preregister your study and analysis plan even when the data are publicly released.

 Researchers requesting access to the GFS data agree to keep the data private until it is made publicly available, document analyses that are unplanned or changed from the preregistration, report outcomes, share code and materials, and make findings openly accessible.
 Learn more about the data request agreements.